 Step 9 - Clearance of Goods at Wharf

 Once you receive notification from the local clearing agent that your goods are ready to collect you would attend your chosen port of discharge to collect your goods.

 We have produced a useful guide on How to clear a barrel at the wharf .

 You can find more useful information on the Duties and Taxes that you might be expected to pay.

-This is not an exhaustive guide, but rather a collection of broad common duties to be paid for your box.
+This is not an exhaustive guide, but rather a collection of broad common duties to be paid for your barrel.

 You can read more wharf specific clearance related information on How to Clear a Barrel at Kingston Wharf Jamaica and How to Clear a Barrel at Montego Bay Jamaica.